loot/libloot/README.md

 ### API documentation

-The API documentation can be built and viewed using:
+The Rust API's reference documentation can be built and viewed using:

 ```
 cargo doc --open
 ```

-The C++ wrapper also has more general documentation.
+The `docs` directory contains more general documentation.